 In March, Cube brought together more than 100 of the best and brightest minds in policy design and service delivery to discuss how women are disproportionately impacted by the “missing middle”.

 That discussion could not have been more prescient.
-In the months since, the world has been enveloped in one of the most devastating pandemics in living history; an event already proving to have devasting new impacts on women.
+In the intervening months, the world has been enveloped in one of the most devastating pandemics in living history; an event already proving to have devasting new impacts on women.

 The pandemic’s effects are far reaching, impacting our physical and mental health, the economy, education systems, travel, workplaces and even our rule of law.
 But perhaps nowhere have the consequences been more keenly observed than across social issues that disproportionally effect women: insecure and casual work, family violence, homelessness and financial inequality.

-In fact, women’s financial inequality has increased so rapidly that recent research for the Financy Women’s Index has shown that for every month affected by the pandemic, Australian women have been losing one year in progress towards economic equality.
-Our recognition and action about the missing middle and its gendered nature, has never been more important.
+In fact, women’s financial inequality has increased so rapidly that research for the Financy Women’s Index has shown that for every month affected by the pandemic, Australian women have been losing one year in progress towards economic equality.
+Direct action to address the missing middle and its gendered nature has never been more important.